pebble/qemu/README.md

         --extra-cflags=-DDEBUG_CLKTREE --extra-cflags=-DDEBUG_STM32_RCC \
         --extra-cflags=-DDEBUG_STM32_UART --extra-cflags=-DSTM32_UART_ENABLE_OVERRUN \
         --extra-cflags=-DDEBUG_GIC

 [MT 2014/01/02] This configuration stopped working (1a46030e0e6f4f14bb2f8e7b4a939a8eb5947dc0 / OS X 10.9.1 Mavericks)...

+####Configure options which control the STM32 implementation:

+    --extra-cflags=-DDEBUG_CLKTREE
+        Print out clock tree debug statements.

+    --extra-cflags=-DDEBUG_STM32_RCC
+        Print RCC debug statements.

+    --extra-cflags=-DDEBUG_STM32_UART
+        Print UART debug statements.

+    --extra-cflags=-DSTM32_UART_NO_BAUD_DELAY
+        Disable the BAUD rate timing simulation
+        (i.e. the UART will transmit or receive as fast as possible, rather than using a realistic delay).

+    --extra-cflags=-DSTM32_UART_ENABLE_OVERRUN
+        Enable setting of the overrun flag if a character is received before the last one is processed.
+If this is not set, the UART will not receive the next character until the previous one is read by software.
+Although less realisitic, this is safer in case the VM is running slow.

+####Other QEMU configure options which are useful for troubleshooting:
+    --extra-cflags=-DDEBUG_GIC

+####qemu-system-arm options which are useful for trobuleshooting:
+    -d ?
+        To see available log levels

+    -d cpu,in_asm
+        Enable logging to view the CPU state during execution and the ARM instructions which are being executed.
+I believe --enable-debug must be used for this to work.
+        By default, you can find the output in /tmp/qemu.log:

 Useful make commands when rebuilding: